DorcasOJ/HostAc/README.md

 # HostAc
-- A web application for students of Obafemi Awolowo University, Ile-Ife, Nigeria to find hostel accomodations and connect to landlords or agents
+- A web application for students of Obafemi Awolowo University, Ile-Ife, Nigeria to find hostel accomodations and connect to house-agents or lanlords
-- This project is upported by Womenin DataScience Ife Community
+- This project is supported by Womenin DataScience Ife Community